Project-Books/book-project/CONTRIBUTING.md

 By contributing to this project, you are expected to adhere to the [Book Project Code of Conduct](https://github.com/knjk04/book-project/blob/master/CODE_OF_CONDUCT.md).

-## Suggestions and feedback
+## General questions, suggestions & feedback

-All suggestions and feedback are both welcome and encouraged.
+All questions, suggestions and feedback are both welcome and encouraged.
 Please add to an existing relevant issue or make a new one.

 ## Before contributing